-Professor Hazelkorn is Policy Advisor to the Higher Education Authority (HEA) and Emeritus Professor and Director, Higher Education Policy Research Unit (HEPRU), Dublin Institute of Technology (Ireland).
-She is on the Advisory Board and the Management Committee, Centre for Global Higher Education (CGHE), UCL Institute for Education.
+Ellen Hazelkorn is a Co-Investigator on CGHE’s global higher education engagement research programme, Emeritus Professor and Director, Higher Education Policy Research Unit (HEPRU), Dublin Institute of Technology (Ireland).
+She runs an international consultancy firm focusing on education, BH Associates.
+She was previously Policy Adviser to the Higher Education Authority (HEA) 2011-2017 and President of EAIR (European Higher Education Society) 2013-2016, and advises and reviews for governments, international organisations and universities.
 She is a member of the Research and Information Advisory Committee, Leadership Foundation for Higher Education (UK).

 Professor Hazelkorn has worked as higher education policy consultant and specialist with international organisations and governments for over 15 years, and regularly undertakes strategic and research evaluations and peer review assessments for European and national research/scientific councils and universities.
 She has over 20 years senior experience in higher education, holding positions as Vice President of Research and Enterprise, and Dean of the Graduate Research School, (2008-2014), and Vice President and Founding Dean of the Faculty of Applied Arts, Dublin Institute of Technology (1995-2008).